 Prostate cancer and therapy resistance

 Prostate cancer develops when cells grow out of control in the prostate, which is a gland that adds fluid to semen as it passes through the urethra in a man's body.
-In the United States, prostate cancer is the second most common cancer in men.
+In the United States, prostate cancer is the

 Official estimates suggest that there will be 164,690 new cases of prostate cancer in the U.S. in 2018, accounting for 9.5 percent of all new cases of cancer.

 Rates of death to prostate cancer have been falling steadily over the past 25 years, and now, more than 98 percent of men with the disease are likely to live more than 5 years following diagnosis.

 Male hormones known as androgens are vital for the growth of prostate cells, including cancerous ones.
 The hormones interact with cells by binding to cell proteins called androgen receptors.
 This binding signals specific genes to promote cell growth.

 Current treatments for prostate cancer target the androgen receptor in an attempt to block the signals that promote cell growth.

 But while androgen therapy can be successful to start with, in most cases, the disease becomes resistant to treatment and develops into a form called "metastatic castration-resistant prostate cancer," which is much harder to treat.

 The new study builds on recent genetic research into "long noncoding RNAs (lncRNAs)," which are long RNA molecules of transcribed DNA that do not contain instructions for making proteins.

 Because they were little understood, lncRNAs were thought to belong to the "dark matter" of the genome.
 However, interest has grown recently because they appear to be important for controlling cell biology.